eventsentry/scripts/README.md

 [disable_insecure_ciphers.ps1](disable_insecure_ciphers.ps1) Powershell script to disable insecure ciphers on Windows Server and Desktop.
 Info: [Validation Script](https://www.eventsentry.com/validationscripts/guid/78fcd8a8-18af-49f4-8a64-bccb901e5557)

+[DomainExpirationCheck.ps1](DomainExpirationCheck.ps1) Powershell script to check if domain registration is about to expire (in less than 30 days or less). using WhoIsXMLApi.com / Will exit errorlevel 0 if no expiration or error / Will exit errorlevel 1 if is about to expire / Will exit errorlevel 998 (warning) if there was an error querying the server or there was no expiration day in API reply (domain not fully supported)

 [Log4J-Vuln-Scanner.cmd](Log4J-Vuln-Scanner.cmd) Windows Batch + Powershell script to search for Log4J libraries and check if they contain vulnerable class to CVE-2021-44228/CVE-2021-45046 [Validation Script](https://www.eventsentry.com/validationscripts/guid/a01ac7ca-b4f4-44e2-badd-dd7eb11e765d)

 [msdiagtool-CVE-2022-30190.cmd](msdiagtool-CVE-2022-30190.cmd) Microsoft Recommended workaroud for CVE-2022-30190 [Validation Script](https://www.eventsentry.com/validationscripts/guid/6644dbf9-c673-4ab9-8c1d-6781bac0659d) - [MS CVE-2022-30190](https://msrc-blog.microsoft.com/2022/05/30/guidance-for-cve-2022-30190-microsoft-support-diagnostic-tool-vulnerability/)